-- Waste management specialist
+- Stream restoration specialist

 - Water resource manager

-- Wetlands ecologist
+- Wetlands specialist

 - Environmental education and communication firms

-- Government research laboratories
+- Government geological surveys, environment ministries, government research laboratories

 - International aid organizations

-The Irving K. Barber School of Arts and Sciences offers MSc and the PhD degrees in earth and environmental sciences.
+The Irving K. Barber School of Arts and Sciences offers MSc and the PhD degrees in Earth and Environmental Sciences.
 UBC Okanagan also has an Interdisciplinary Graduate Studies (IGS) program in which students may have an earth and environmental sciences department faculty member as their primary supervisor.

 Gain Valuable Experience